kaiorosa1/100-days-of-code/r1-log.md

 I spent 30 minutes on Campo Minado and changed a bit some functions.
 I worked around 40 minutes on FCC and finished the Applied Accessibility module.
 I stopped at : Responsive Web Design Principles: Create a Media Query (Responsive Web Design Principles).

+## R1D8

+Started and finsihed the Responsive Web Design Principles.
+I stopped at: CSS Flexbox: Use display: flex to Position Two Boxes (CSS Flexbox).
+I worked on Campo Minado with not much progress.
+I try to change how I was reading from the file.
+I decided to copy the file first and then I was going to change the 1s and 0s to the bombs and empty places.